 A full suite of corporate governance documents is in place and govern how the Commission undertakes its work.
-Those documents were reviewed during the 2020-21 financial year in line with an agreed Review Schedule.
-The UK Secretariat engaged regularly throughout the year with the NIO sponsor team and finance team, and as appropriate with auditors.
-The Commission published its Annual Report and Accounts for 2019-20 on 16 July 2020.
-As set out in greater detail in the Corporate Governance and Performance Reports in this document, a risk register was maintained and reviewed regularly.
+Those documents were reviewed during the 2021-22 financial year in line with an agreed review schedule.
+The UK Secretariat engaged regularly with the NIO sponsor team and finance team throughout the year, and with auditors as required.
+The Commission published its Annual Report and Accounts for 2020-21 on 30 June 2021.
+As covered in greater detail in the Corporate Governance and Performance Reports in this document, a risk register was maintained and reviewed regularly.